Hundreds join largest Loch Ness monster hunt in 50 years in Scotland

-LOCH NESS, Scotland : Hundreds of hopeful volunteers joined a two-day hunt for Scotland's fabled Loch Ness monster on Saturday and Sunday, in what organisers described as the biggest search for the elusive "Nessie" in more than 50 years.
+LOCH NESS, Scotland: Hundreds of hopeful volunteers joined a two-day hunt for Scotland's fabled Loch Ness monster on Saturday (Aug 26) and Sunday, in what organisers described as the biggest search for the elusive "Nessie" in more than 50 years.

 The Loch Ness Centre, which partnered with voluntary research team Loch Ness Exploration to organise "The Quest", said they would be using surveying equipment that had not previously been tried at the loch, including thermal drones.

-Volunteers from around the world were allocated locations around the 23-mile (37-km) long lake from which to monitor for any signs of Nessie, while others took to boats.
+Volunteers from around the world were allocated locations around the 37km long lake from which to monitor for any signs of Nessie, while others took to boats.
 A hydrophone was also used to detect acoustic signals under the water.

 "We did hear something.
 We heard four distinctive 'gloops'," said search leader Alan McKenna.
 "We all got a bit excited, ran to go make sure the recorder was on and it wasn’t plugged in."